 Due to the nutritional strategies Lisa found success with in her own children she organized and hosted the first scientific conference for therapy of verbal apraxia/dyspraxia.
 The conference was organized under the auspices of the CHERAB Foundation and CAPT Joseph Hibbeln, M.D.
 Since then Lisa has found success in combining the essential fats with other essential nutrients, and she is instrumental in the development of IQed Smart Nutrition.
 PursuitofResearch was started by Lisa to provide hope and education while promoting and seeking clinical validation on the therapeutic effects of good nutrition.

-Lisa Geng resides with her husband Glenn, her sonTanner, as well as her yellow nape Amazon parrot Woodstock, and dogs, Simba and Sandy, on the Treasure Coast of Florida Her son Dakota has graduated from SCAD with a degree in game design and 3D animation and currently is working for Hologic in Connecticut.
+Lisa resides with her husband Glenn, their son Tanner, as well as their yellow nape Amazon parrot Woodstock, dogs, Simba and Sandy, along with a wild peacock named Aladdin, on the Treasure Coast of Florida.
+Her son Dakota graduated from SCAD with a degree in game design and is currently working full time for Hologic in Connecticut.